 Identification and preservation of heritage sites

-Modernization of an emerging economy such as Philippines often sacrifices the old with the new.
+Modernization of an emerging economy such as the Philippines often sacrifices the old with the new.
 Most often, heritage buildings are lost through demolition or neglect.
-More and more, the heritage of rural towns is lost to lack of awareness or appreciation.
-This program aims to identify and push for preservation of such heritage before they are lost forever.
+More and more, the heritage of rural towns is lost to a lack of awareness or appreciation.
+This program aims to identify and push for the preservation of such heritage before they are lost forever.